Richard Jordan (American football)

-Richard Lamont Jordan (born December 1, 1974) is an American former professional football linebacker who played four seasons with the Detroit Lions of the National Football League (NFL).
-He was selected by the Lions in the seventh round of the 1997 NFL draft after playing college football at Missouri Southern State College.
+Richard Lamont Jordan (born December 1, 1974) is an American former professional football player who was a linebacker for four seasons with the Detroit Lions of the National Football League (NFL).
+He was selected by the Lions in the seventh round of the 1997 NFL draft after playing college football for the Missouri Southern Lions.

 Early life and college

 Richard Lamont Jordan was born on December 1, 1974, in Holdenville, Oklahoma.
 He attended Vian High School in Vian, Oklahoma.

 Jordan was a four-year letterman for the Missouri Southern Lions of Missouri Southern State College from 1993 to 1996.
 He posted eight sacks in 1995, earning Mid-America Intercollegiate Athletics Association (MIAA) Co-Defensive Player of the Year honors.
 He recorded 136 tackles as a senior in 1996, garnering MIAA Defensive Player of the Year recognition.
 Jordan finished his college career with 406 tackles and 20 sacks.
 He was inducted into the school's athletics hall of fame in 2006.